Frequently Asked Questions - Webhooks and Push NotificationsEstimated reading time: 5 minutes

 - See if other apps on your phone receive it

-Note that mesibo has no role in push, it only sends push as per the push token and push credentials set by your app.
+Note that mesibo has no role in the push.
+It only sends push as per the push token and push credentials set by your app.
 If nothing works, bypass mesibo and send a push notification yourself and see if it helps.
-Setup the mesibo webhook which will be invoked when the destination is offline.
-You can then send a push notification from the webhook.
-Refer to the Get-started tutorial where we have shared push scripts that you can use it to send your own push notifications.
+Setup the mesibo webhook, which will be invoked when the destination is offline.
+You can then send push notifications from the webhook.
+Refer to the Push Notification Documentation where we have shared push scripts that you can use to send your own push notifications.